eldridgea/eldrid.ge/content/consulting.md

 {{< calendly-buttons >}}

 ## Or Get An Email Response ##
-If you prefer email communication, please fill ou this form and I'll be in touch within 1-2 business days.
+If you prefer email communication, please fill out this form and I'll be in touch within 1-2 business days.
 {{< contactform >}}